 The Longview Arboretum and Nature Park will be situated within a 28-acre area and will require significant construction and management.
 Once completed, the arboretum and park would improve water quality and potentially mitigate the effects of stormwater.
 The estimated total cost of Alternative 6 is \$1,100,000.
 Although this alternative includes development of aquatic and wetland habitat, funds will largely be applied to the infrastructure placement.
 Given the limited amount of direct ecological benefits to forested riparian, bottomland hardwoods, aquatic, and/or wetland habitats, Alternative 6 is not considered cost effective.
 This alternative has a reasonably high probability of success as an arboretum and park in an urban setting.
 Significant planning and investigation has already occurred as is shown in the Master Plan documentation.
 Ultimately, this alternative does not align with the Trustees' goal to restore, replace, or acquire the equivalent of the injured natural resources.
-The Trustees did not choose Alternative 6 as a preferred alternative.
+The Trustees selected Alternative 6 for implementation.